palpen/ProgrammingNotes/jupyter_notebook_ssh.md

 ```

 Reference: https://coderwall.com/p/ohk6cg/remote-access-to-ipython-notebooks-via-ssh

+### Listing and killing servers

+* On the remote pc, you can list all activate servers with `jupyter server list`
+* To kill a server, get the port number from the command above, then get the port number with (replace PORTNUMBER)

+    ```
+    sudo lsof -iTCP:PORTNUMBER -sTCP:LISTEN
+    ```

+  Then using the PID number, kill it with `kill PIDNUMBER`

 ## Jupyter Notebooks on GCP Compute Engine
 1. SSH into example-instance and bind remote port 5000 to the local port 2222: